magefoo/magefoo.github.io/_posts/2017-04-12-debugging-in-magento-1.md

 introduction: "Debugging performance issues in Magento can be a nightmare, here are some tips."
 ---

 Lets face it, not all developers are created equal.
-Moreso, Magento being such a popular platform, suddenly everyone thinks they are a Magento developer, same thing happened with the Wordpress platform as well.
+More so, Magento being such a popular platform, suddenly everyone thinks they are a Magento developer, same thing happened with the Wordpress platform as well.
 People who should not even call themselves developers are on sites like Upwork, Freelancer, and PeoplePerHour, hawking there substandard and, quite frankly, dangerous, services.
 These freshers that have no idea what they are doing, however, from reading their profiles you cannot tell this, they have good multiple reviews, they have projects, is that good enough?
 Well you have to think, the people reviewing them have absolutely no idea what code they wrote.
 They have no idea if it is spagetti code or legitimate code.
 Sure, their function which they hired that person for may "work", but does it work in all corner cases?
 Is it optimized, did their normally fast site suddenly start taking many seconds to load in certain areas?
 When they left the review, it was most likely a cursory user functionality test of what they implemented.
-The reviewer probably wouldn't notice the performance degredation, or other issues until well after the review was left.
+The reviewer probably wouldn't notice the performance degradation, or other issues until well after the review was left.

 *If performance and speed matter to you, do not hire from these freelancer sites.
 Period.*